wolegechu/homepage/content/post/From_Disentangled_to_High-level_Congnition.md

     - A generalization gap: max difference in test accuracies
     - Large generalization gap: CNN exploits too much of low level regularities, as opposed to learning the abstract high level concepts.

-'''
-Intuition: we have a mental model that captures the explanatory factors of our world to some extent.
+> Intuition: we have a mental model that captures the explanatory factors of our world to some extent.
 It's not perfect.
 And we can generalize to new configurations of the existing factor.
 When in new situation, involve concepts that we already know, thaen just combine  in very new ways.
-'''

-## Learning  <<How the world ticks>>
+## Learning "How the world ticks"
 - So long as our machine learning models << cheat >> by relying only on superficial statistical regularities, they remain vulnerable to out-of-distribution examples
 - Humans generalize better than other animals thanks to a more accurate internal model of the **underlying causal relationships**
 - To predict future situations (e.g., the effect of planned actions) far from anything seen before while involving known concepts, an essential component of reasoning, intelligence and science